AugmentedWeb/UserGUI/README.md

 ### Bootstrap 5

 UserGui uses the power of [Bootstrap 5](https://getbootstrap.com/docs/5.0/getting-started/introduction/) to make beautiful interfaces.
-Bootstrap is loaded using the userscript manager's `GM.xmlHttpRequest` function.
+Bootstrap is loaded using the userscript manager's `GM_xmlHttpRequest` function.
 This is done in order to bypass possible CORS-limitations.

 ### Other